JimDennis/theophrastus/README.md

 to record users and perhaps to provide a view for users to see only the notice threads which they initiated or to which they've posted updates.

-It's also possible to see a message thread, in threaded view form, by accessing the ReST URL .../thread/XX --- URL.
-(This is not yet exposed via the UI).

 Also note that some support for Javascript alert boxes, interstitials, has been added.